paul-hammant/tbd/content/branch-by-abstraction/index.md

 restart given the elapsed time since the initiative was paused.

 In the case of abandonment, a real branch is cheaper, but the abstraction is only incrementally more expensive to delete.
-Besides pause and resume are much more likely in an enterprise development organisation that does nt have limitless coffers.
+Besides pause and resume are much more likely in an enterprise development organisation that does not have limitless coffers.

 ## History